enkidevs/curriculum/JavaScript/Ecmascript 2015/classes-modules/classes-and-constructor.md

 **Constructor**

-Often you will want the user to supply initialisation arguments to the class – we can do this by introducing a **constructor**.
+Often you will want the user to supply initialization arguments to the class – we can do this by introducing a **constructor**.

-JavaScript classes can have only a single constructor:
+JavaScript `class`es can have only a single constructor:

 ```
 class Person {